magma/magma/docs/docusaurus/versioned_docs/version-1.7.0/proposals/p010_subscriber_scaling.md

 ### Scalability calculations

-To contextualize the proposed changes in this section, consider the [representative operator behaviors presented above](https://fb.quip.com/qqcBA5OMeaHA#RAHACA1mTTg), with a single-tenant Orc8r deployment with GA targets of 20k subscribers and 400 gateways over a 7-day period.
+To contextualize the proposed changes in this section, consider the representative operator behaviors presented above [internal document — no longer available], with a single-tenant Orc8r deployment with GA targets of 20k subscribers and 400 gateways over a 7-day period.
 We'll assume the southbound cache refresh occurs every 5 minutes, which means

 - Previous architecture causes (1440\*7)(400) = 4,032,000 DB hits
 - Proposed caching pattern would result in (1440\*7/5)(1) = 2016 DB hits, **a 2000x improvement**